Refractive corneal surgery - dischargeNearsightedness surgery - discharge; Refractive surgery - discharge; LASIK - discharge; PRK - discharge

-- Do not swim or use a hot tub or whirlpool for about 2 weeks.
-(Ask your doctor)
+- DO NOT swim or use a hot tub or whirlpool for about 2 weeks.
+(Ask your provider.)

-Your doctor will give you eye drops to help prevent infection and reduce inflammation and soreness.
+Your provider will give you eye drops to help prevent infection and reduce inflammation and soreness.

 You will need to take care of your eyes:

-- Do NOT rub or squeeze your eyes.
+- DO NOT rub or squeeze your eyes.
 Rubbing and squeezing could dislodge the flap, especially during the day of your surgery.
 If this happens, you will need another surgery to repair it.
-Starting the day after surgery, it should be okay to use artificial tears.
-Check with your doctor.
+Starting the day after surgery, it should be OK to use artificial tears.
+Check with your provider.

 - Always protect your eyes from being hit or bumped.

-- Always wear sunglasses when in the sun.
+- Always wear sunglasses when you are in the sun.

 When to Call the Doctor